Evryway/evryway.github.io/_posts/2016-5-27-Dev-Blog-Week-14.md

 ## Next week ...

+* Networking in orbitals.

-Hand gesture tracking on Vive (if I can find a mount or a big chunk of blu tak) and Kinect integration into Portals.
+* Hand gesture tracking on Vive (if I can find a mount or a big chunk of blu tak) and Kinect integration into Portals.